 High school counselors enhance the learning process and promote academic achievement.
 School counselors are essential for students to achieve optimal personal growth, acquire positive social skills and values, set appropriate career goals and realize their full academic potential to become productive, contributing members of society.

 High school counselors hold master’s degrees and required state certification in school counseling.
 Maintaining certification requires ongoing professional development to stay current with educational reform and challenges facing today’s students.
 Professional association membership is encouraged as it enhances the school counselor’s knowledge and effectiveness.

 863-419-3315 Ext.
 421

 Mrs. Marrero earned her Bachelors Degree in pre-law from the University of Puerto Rico, Rio Piedras campus.
 She earned a Masters Degree in Education, majoring in counseling from Ana G. Mendez University Metro Orlando campus.
-She has been with Ridge for the past 5 years.
+She has been with Ridge since 2015.
 Mrs. Marrero is a woman of great moral character and exhibits excellent professionalism while servicing the needs of Ridge and the surrounding communities.